 Keep it personal: add a note saying that you’d appreciate the time spent on fulfilling the survey.
 Let the user feel special by sending them a Thank you message or a timely personal Email response back. (make sure to add an Email field, too.)

-Make your audience feel real, exclude any kinds of robot-like or test queries.
+Make your audience feel real, and exclude any kinds of robot-like or test queries.

 Add smart, open-ended questions.

-Experiment with the inquiries to reach the best results.
+Experiment with inquiries to reach the best results.

-Once you’ve got the valuable feedback and determined your user needs, the most unacceptable thing you can possibly do is merely reading it and passing on, while the wise step would be using that information as a starting point.
+Once you’ve got the valuable feedback and determined your user needs, the most unacceptable thing you can possibly do is merely read it and pass it on, while the wise step would be to use that information as a starting point.